gocodebox/lifterlms-gateway-sample/README.md

 ## I would like to contribute and improve this example plugin

 We love you, please open up a [Pull Request](https://github.com/gocodebox/lifterlms-gateway-sample/pulls)!

+## When you're finished

+If you've completed a LifterLMS Payment Gateway plugin we want to hear about it!
+Contact team@lifterlms.com.

+Assuming it works and you're planning to offer support to prospective users we will help you promote and market it, list it on our third-party add-ons page, and more!